Southern Illinois Multimodal Station

 Southern Illinois Multimodal Station (SIMMS) is a project that has local and regional significance.
 The proposed SIMMS will serve a population that is currently underserved and demonstrates a greater need than the Carbondale population as a whole.
 The SIMMS will provide an improved and efficient equitable distribution of transportation opportunities and access to resources at the proposed central location.
-Equally important, development of SIMMS will allow transit riders to connect to points as much as 120 miles away in a more direct manner, and be the fundamental conduit to improved connectivity.
+Equally important, the development of SIMMS will allow transit riders to connect to points as much as 120 miles away in a more direct manner, and be the fundamental conduit to improved connectivity.

 The City of Carbondale is seeking public comment on a Federal Transit Administration Disadvantage Business Enterprise Goal Plan.